 H) This function allows the Reviewer to share this alert with the parent or guardian if they've enabled Parent Portal and the alert hasn't already been sent with them.
 For more information on Parent Portal, check out our FAQs here.

-This page provides you with an email template that you can send to schools and/or districts that you know could benefit from Bark for Schools.
+Want to help us protect more students?
+Here's where you can refer a school or district.
+This page includes an email template you can send to schools that could benefit from Bark for Schools.